Virgin Islands Catamaran

 Fishing:

-The license will be valid for 1 month and cost $45.
-A photocopy of a valid photo ID must accompany the application.
+A BVI fishing license will be valid for 1 month.
+A color photocopy of a valid passport must accompany the application.

-Last Stop Sports in Tortola can process the application for you before your arrival for a $10 fee, or you can obtain it directly from the Government Administration building in Road Town (it is highly recommended to arrange for a license before your arrival in the islands to avoid delays).
+Last Stop Sports (choose to have the license emailed to you so there is no delivery fee) in Tortola can process the application for you before your arrival for a fee (forms need to be sent to them at least 2 weeks in advance of your charter dates), or you can obtain it directly from the Government Administration building in Road Town (it is highly recommended to arrange for a license before your arrival in the islands to avoid delays).
 The government office closes early on Friday afternoons and doesn't reopen until Monday morning (closed weekend and public holidays).

 Insurance: